 - If the tree is in a burlap wrap, remove any string, wire or twine and discard them.

 - If you’re planting a container-grown tree, gently tap around the edges, tip the container on its side, and slide out the tree.
-If it's in a plastic container and it won't come out, you may need to carefully cut away the container with a sharp knife.
+If it's in a plastic container and it won't come out, carefully cut away the container with a sharp knife.

 - Place it on top of the raised center section and let the roots spread out.